Is milk good for you? Dairy products protect against diabetes and blood pressure - breaking latest news - Breaking Latest News

 Milk is good

-However, those who manage to drink milk without discomfort can do so without fear because it does not hurt as many fear, considering it unnatural for man to consume it after the first years of life: milk does not acidify nor steal calcium from the bones, on the contrary it favors the achievement of peak bone mass thanks to the content of calcium and vitamin Dalso a good source of vitamins and amino acids.
-If you tolerate it without problems there is no reason to avoid it and indeed it is good to introduce it, just to avoid the risk of reducing the production of lactase and becoming intolerant.
+Moreover, those who manage to drink milk without discomfort can do so without fear because it does not hurt as many fear, considering it “unnatural” for man to consume it after the first years of life: milk is not an “acidifier” nor does it steal calcium from the bones on the contrary, it favors the achievement of peak bone mass thanks to the content of calcium and vitamin Dalso is a good source of vitamins and amino acids.
+If you tolerate it without problems there is no reason to avoid it and indeed it is good to introduce it, precisely to avoid the risk of reducing the production of lactase and becoming intolerant.

 Yogurt and cheeses for those who are truly intolerant